sleglaive/BayesianML/README.md

 ## Sparse Bayesian linear regression

-This practical session is a follow-up of the previous one on Bayesial linear regression.
+This practical session is a follow-up of the previous one on Bayesian linear regression.
 We complexify the prior for the linear regression weights so that exact posterior inference is now intractable and a variational approach has to be developed.

 Material: